Haivision/srt-rfc/draft-sharabayko-srt.md

 Timestamp: 32 bits.
 : See {{packet-structure}}.

-Destination Socket ID: 32 bits.
+Destination SRT Socket ID: 32 bits.
 : See {{packet-structure}}.

-Data: variable length.
+Payload: variable length.
 : The payload of the data packet.
 The length of the data is the remaining length of the UDP packet.

+Authentication Tag: optional, 128 bits in case of AES-GCM.
+: The message authentication tag (AES-GCM).
+The field is only present if AES-GCM crypto mode has been negotiated.

 ## Control Packets